machineroom/oc-ray/readme.md

 # 2023 updates
 - Use framebuffer on B438 root node by default.
 Lots of assumptions about framebuf running on T805
+- Remove the virtual router and use proper hardware links (massive speedup with many nodes)

 *note* The `New` and `T8` directories are maintained for completeness but not used.
 See `T4`